chibivue-land/vueyous/packages/guide/vueuse-architecture.md

 ### Standard File Structure

-Let's look at the actual `useStorage` as an example:
+Let's look at the actual `useStorage` as an example.

 ```sh
 useStorage/